 Hospitalizations

-This metric measures the number of times residents are hospitalized per thousand days of patient care.
-Keeping residents out of the hospital is key to preserving the physical health of patients.
+This is the number of times residents are hospitalized per thousand days of care.
+There is usually a correlation between keeping patients out of the hospital and the quality of long-term care.

 Short-term Care: Rehospitalizations